JoelDore/Employee-Management-System/README.md

 * [Questions](#Questions)

 ## Features
-- Add new employees, roles, departments to company
+- Add new employees, roles, and departments to a company
+- Assign new employees a manager
 - View all employees, or filter view by role or department
 - Update an employee's role

 ## Installation
-1. Install npm packages `Inquirer`, `Mysql`, optional `console.table`:
+1. Install npm packages: `Inquirer`, `Mysql`, optional `console.table`
     ```
     npm i inquirer
     npm i mysql